Pranavbp525/Transformers/README.md

 # Transformer Model for Machine Translation

 This repository contains an implementation of the Transformer model for machine translation, based on the original paper "Attention is All You Need" by Vaswani et al. The model leverages self-attention mechanisms to translate text from one language to another efficiently.
+The code

 ## Features